nlpsandbox/nlpsandbox.io/wiki/608484-BenchmarkanNLPSandboxTool.md

 ### Introduction

-The previous section of this tutorial guided you through the development of an NLP Tools using the development environment provided by the NLP Sandbox.
+The previous section of this tutorial guided you through the development of an NLP Sandbox tools using the development environment provided by the NLP Sandbox.
 This page describes how to benchmark the performance of this tool in the NLP Sandbox.

-### Push the NLP Tool Docker Image to Synapse
+### Push the NLP Sandbox Tool Docker Image to Synapse

-Developers must submit their NLP Tools to the NLP Sandbox as Docker images.
+Developers must submit their NLP Sandbox tools to the NLP Sandbox as Docker images.
 The submitted images will then be pulled by the Data Hosting Sites that meet the requirements to evaluate the performance of tools submitted to specific Tasks.

 The first step is to push the Docker image of your tool to your Synapse project.
 Projects created in Synapse can store a virtually unlimited number of private and public images.
 Start by identifying the Synapse ID of your project.
 This ID is displayed on the top-left corner of Synapse just below the navigation bar.